Logging Equipment and Processes Part 1

 While logging companies are rarely interested in urban timber (a.k.a. yard trees), there are strong reasons for this stance.
 Urban trees are often low in quality and very prone to containing foreign objects.
 Further, the cost of their removal is prohibitive unless there is a fairly significant number of them.
 Read more »

-Stumpage Bids vs Cutting on the Shares
+Stumpage Bids vs Cutting Timber on the Shares

 hardwood logs lined up in field